-Here are a few best practices you should shoot for when it comes to your firm’s finances:
+To get started, here are a few best practices you should shoot for when it comes to your law firm’s finances:

 - You have a documented long-term financial strategy and profitability model that aligns your short-term budgets and reports with your firm’s long-term goals.

 - You have access to sufficient capital and cash-flows to fund your firm for the foreseeable future.